Henriqueperoni/MS4-Read-More-For-Less/README.md

     - **Home** - A short description letting the user knows what the website is about with a direct link to the registration page.
     - **Pricing** - Users can find details about the subscription options.
     - **Cart** -  Provide details of the purchase, if the user has nothing in their cart, they are invited to go to the pricing page
-    Checkout - Users can check a purchase summary and are inveted to enter their delivery and payment details.
+    - **Checkout** - Users can check a purchase summary and are invited to enter their delivery and payment details.
     - **Book Club** -  User can create, update or delete book reviews, and also comment in reviews of other users.
-    - **Profile** - User can update their default delivery adress, check their current plan and see their reviews.
+    - **Profile** - User can update their default delivery address, check their current plan and see their reviews.
+    - **Contact** - User can submit a form with their doubts and an email will be sent to the admin notifying about the request.
 ### Data Schema
 ![Project Mock-up](static/images/db_diagram.png)

 ### 5. Surface

-The overall UX is clean and similar in all pages to keep consistency.
+The overall UX is clean and similar on all pages to keep consistency.

 ### Colors:

 Following the biggest social-media(Facebook, Twitter, LinkedIn). **(#2D88FF)** was chosen a base color.
 In general, blue colours show trust to the users and fit perfect for this project.
-All the other colours were chosen to keep harmony with the base colour, and also keep the project consistent and elegent.
+All the other colours were chosen to keep harmony with the base colour, and also keep the project consistent and elegant.

 ![Palette of colors](media/palette.png)

 ### Typography :

-#### Content
 - Logo - "Merriweather" font (with fall-back font of Serif).
-A mordern font created especialy for screen was a perfect choice for the logo.
+A modern font created especially for small screen was a perfect choice for the logo.

 - Navigation Links and Buttons - "Josefin Sans" font (with fall-back font of Serif).
 A geometric, elegant and kind of vintage font.
 It has a great style and fit perfect for the website

 - Content - "Montserrat" font (with fall-back font of Serif).
-A classic the never get's old, was chosen for the general content for its readability, especialy in small screens.
+A classic the never gets old,  Montserrat was chosen for the general content for its readability, especially on small screens.

 ### Images:
+I decided to not use images in the website unless in the error pages to focus on the content of the website, keeping the user focus on what is important and not overwhelming them.

 ## Features
 ### Existing Features
 - Fully responsive website across all popular devices, using Bootstrap Grid and custom media queries.
-- Plans to subscribe through an ecommerce system.
+- Plans to subscribe through an e-commerce system.
 - Intuitive and responsive Navigation menu.
 - Login and Register Page with form.
 - Profile page with plan Current Plan, Default Information and the Reviews the user created.
 - Book Club, where the user can create, edit, update and delete reviews.
-Also, the user can interact by comments do other users.
+Also, the user can interact with comments do other users.
 - Search functionality in the Book Club.
-- Cart page to vizualize order.
+- Cart page to visualize order.
 - Checkout page.
 - Order confirmation email.
 - Checkout success page.